denten-books/plain-text/0-chapter.md

 "operational meaning" is ultimately a species of pragmatism.
 William James articulated that view concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
-For James and his fellow travellers truth could never be abstract.
-It also entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James
+For James and other pragmatists, truth could not exist in the abstract.
+It entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James
 asked: "How will the truth be realized?
 What concrete difference will its being true make in anyone's actual life?
 What experiences will be different from